TaceoLabs/noir-griffin/README.md

 ### Update on 18 December 2023

-In December 2023, the Griffin paper was updated which patches the amount of rounds from 12 to 14 for state size 3.
+In December 2023, the Griffin paper was updated with changes that increase the number of rounds from 12 to 14 for state size 3.
 We incorporated this starting with version v0.4.0.
-Please do not use the older versions any longer as they derive from the updated paper.
+Please do not use the older versions any longer as their parameters are taken from the old paper.

 ## Disclaimer